Nevis: The Ultimate Guide to a Premier Tax Haven

 You have two main routes:

-- Sustainable Growth Fund (SGF): a donation-based model supported by the government
+1. The sustainable growth fund (SGF): donation-based model supported by the government

-- Real Estate Investment: purchase of approved properties, often exempt from property tax under certain conditions
+2. Real estate investments: purchase approved properties, often exempt from property tax under certain conditions.

 The Application Process: A Step-by-Step Overview

-Q Wealth can assist in managing your CBI application in St Kitts and Nevis, including document preparation, strategy alignment with offshore structure, and liaison with agencies.
+Our experts at Q Wealth will assist you in managing your CBI application in St. Kitts and Nevis, including preparing documents, aligning your strategy with your overseas structure, and managing relations with authorities.

 The Nevis Tax System: A Breakdown for Individuals and Corporations